Couple in an argument

 How can you stop idealization and devaluation in BPD?

-DBT is one of the most widely used therapies for BPD.
+Among the different therapeutic options that may help stop idealization and devaluation in BPD, dialectical behavior therapy is one of the most widely used approaches.
 It focuses on developing skills in four key areas: mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
-By learning and practicing these skills, individuals with BPD can gain better emotional regulation abilities, reduce impulsive behaviors, and improve interpersonal relationships.
+By learning and practicing these skills, people with BPD can gain better emotional regulation abilities, reduce impulsive behaviors, and improve interpersonal relationships.
+Some common DBT skills include:

-When dealing with someone who has Borderline Personality Disorder (BPD) and has devalued you, it can be challenging, but there are some steps you can take to navigate the situation:
+Dealing with someone who has BPD and has devalued you can be challenging, but there are some steps you can take to navigate the situation:

 Educate yourself